nickgaya/rclone/docs/content/docs.md

 This means that if uploading to one of these remotes, rclone will skip any files which exist on the destination and have an uploaded time that is newer than the modification time of the source file.

+### --update-modtime ###

+If `--checksum` is set, this flag causes rclone to check the modification times of files with matching size and checksum.
+If the timestamps differ for identical files, rclone will update the destination modification time to match the source.

+If `--checksum` is not set this flag has no effect.

 ### --use-mmap ###